 - Annual fee.
 Because someone with a low income is considered a higher risk by banks, they will look to get as much money from you upfront in case you default on your monthly credit card payments.
 Watch out for credit cards with a high annual fee.

 - Low credit limit.
 If you earn a low income, your credit limit will also be low.
 By law, card issuers can only extend credit that the borrower can realistically repay.
+In some cases, you can request a credit limit increase.

 Consider secured credit cards